MONDAY: Celebrating Your Community

 National Day of Service

-Join NCEA and its partners, Catholic Relief Services and Catholic Charities USA, to Celebrate the National Day of Service on Monday, January 30.
-Need ideas on how to engage, click HERE.
+Join NCEA and its partner, Catholic Relief Services, to celebrate the National Day of Service on Monday, January 28.